dshawul/NebulaSEM/paper/paper.md

 profiles are depicted in \autoref{fig:pitz-daily}.

 b) Atmospheric Simulation:
-NebulaSEM can serve as a non-hydrostatic dynamical core for atmospheric simulation.
+NebulaSEM can serve as a non-hydrostatic dynamical core for atmospheric simulations.
 To evaluate the dynamical core, we solve the rising thermal bubble problem [@robert1993] using the non-hydrostatic Euler equations solver.
 The test involves adaptive mesh refinement and discontinuous Galerkin spectral element discretization with polynomial order of 4.
 The result is depicted in \autoref{fig:srtb}